- Great rates

-The exchange rate you see reported on financial news bulletins is the wholesale or mid-market exchange rate.
-Banks and other financial companies make money on international transfers by purchasing currency at this mid-market rate, and then offering a lower rate to you on your transactions.
+The exchange rate you see reported on financial news bulletins of on Google is the wholesale or mid-market exchange rate.
+Banks and other financial companies make their money on international transfers by purchasing currency at the mid-market rate.
+They then offer it at a lower rate to you on your transactions.
 This is why it is always a good idea to shop around for the best available exchange rate.
 While banks usually offer low exchange rates, many specialist online transfer companies offer far better exchange rates to their customers.
 This means much better value for money for you.

-When Ben wants to send $1,000 from New Zealand to his brother Hamish in Italy, he decides to shop around for the best possible deal.
-Hamish is currently on holiday in Europe but unfortunately has had his wallet stolen by thieves in Rome and is running short of funds.
+Ben wants to send $1,000 from New Zealand to his brother Hamish in Italy and decides to shop around for the best possible deal.
+Hamish is currently on holiday in Europe but unfortunately had his wallet stolen in Rome and is running short of funds.
 Ben decides to compare his bank’s exchange rate and transfer fee, with those offered by a specialist transfer company online.

 |Bank||Money transfer company|